Congestive Heart Failure Specialist

 Sometimes simply known as “heart failure,” this is a condition that occurs when the heart muscle fails to pump blood as optimally as it should.
 Some conditions like coronary artery disease, a narrowing of the arteries in the heart, and hypertension (high blood pressure) can leave the heart too stiff or weak to pump and fill efficiently.
 These conditions and others often lead to congestive heart failure.

-While not all heart failure conditions can be fully reversed, Dr. Mellow can recommend treatments that will improve symptoms of heart failure, which improve a patient’s quality of life.
+While not all heart failure conditions can be fully reversed, the doctor can recommend treatments that will improve symptoms of heart failure, which improve a patient’s quality of life.
 She may also recommend lifestyle changes such as managing stress, losing weight, exercising and reducing salt.

 Congestive heart failure can be ongoing (chronic), or it can appear suddenly (acute).
 The following symptoms may or not indicate heart failure, but should any these become chronic, they should be reported to a person’s physician as soon as possible.
 Chronic symptoms that can indicate heart failure include: